Brachial Plexus Injury Attorneys

-Sometimes, situations arise that require the doctors to use force to pull out the child.
-An example of this is when shoulder dystocia happens, where the child’s shoulder is stuck by the mother’s pelvic bone.
+Sometimes, situations arise that require doctors to use force to pull out the child.
+An example of this is when shoulder dystocia happens, where the child’s shoulder is caught by the mother’s pelvic bone.
 A doctor may pull too excessively, causing the brachial plexus to tear or rupture.

 Improperly Using Birthing Tools